BionautNW/main/README.md

 This is a developmental site for omics visualization and data collaboration.
+It will contain the history of many mistakes.